joelchan/notes/content/R- Organizing knowledge with multi-level content.md

 In some ways, [[P- Francis Miller]] is attempting to solve a problem of [[Search Behavior]] in an exploratory search setting.
 Essentially, how can people find what they are looking for, even when they do not know how to describe what they are looking for?
 Starting with broad questions and progressively drilling down into specific domains may be an effective search strategy.
 After all, [[C- An exploratory search system should help the reader cumulatively gain information]].

-[[Start Here#^0Q4ntx|Writing in hypertext]] attempts to solve the same problem.
+[[Start Here|Writing in hypertext]] attempts to solve the same problem.
 Whenever the reader is unclear about a concept, they can click on the hyperlink, read about it, and then bring their new knowledge back to the note that they were originally reading.
-When the hypertext links have descriptive titles, they provide an "[[Search Behavior#^3iAusd|information scent]]" that informs the reader whether it will be worthwhile to follow that link's path.
+When the hypertext links have descriptive titles, they provide an "[[Search Behavior|information scent]]" that informs the reader whether it will be worthwhile to follow that link's path.

 However, hypertext differs from what Miller proposes insofar as it describes a flat information architecture.
 In hypertext, you can start on any page and explore outwards.
 Compared to Miller's abstract to specific search strategy, however, it may be inefficient.